All Products In This Category

-Good nutrition is also key to a healthy dog’s heart, as is regular exercise and check-ups at the vets.
-Some beneficial pet vitamins for the heart include Potassium for the maintenance of normal blood pressure, Calcium which contributes to normal blood clotting and Vitamin E for the protection of cells from oxidative stress.
-These can be found in a number of foods such as bananas, milk and seeds, however, these can be difficult to feed your dog on a daily basis so a specific canine health supplement for the heart can be a lot easier.
-Amino acids found in proteins such as L-Carnitine and Taurine are also said to beneficial for the heart as well as Co-Enzyme Q10 which is said to be useful as it has been associated with ‘good’ cholesterol.
+Good nutrition is also key to a dog’s heart, as is regular exercise and check-ups at the vets.
+Some beneficial pet vitamins for the heart include Potassium for the maintenance of normal blood pressure, Calcium which contributes to normal blood clotting and Vitamin E, which is known to help protect cells from oxidative stress.
+These can be found in a number of foods such as bananas, milk and seeds.
+However, these can be difficult to feed your dog on a daily basis so a specific canine health supplement for the heart can be a lot easier.
+Amino acids found in proteins such as L-Carnitine and Taurine are also said to be beneficial for the heart as well as Co-Enzyme Q10, which is known to be useful as it has been associated with ‘good’ cholesterol.

-Another essential part of dog wellbeing is their eye health.
-Dogs rely on their vision as much as we do, so if that starts to deteriorate then their overall wellbeing could drop.
+Another essential part of dog wellbeing is their eyes.
+Dogs rely on their vision as much as we do, so if that starts to deteriorate then their overall wellbeing could too.
 Some beneficial dog vitamins for eyes include Vitamins C and E as these both contribute to the protection of cells from oxidative stress.
-Some good plant-based ingredients to get into their diet also include bilberry that can help to protect their sight and assist their night vision as well as lutein as it can support visual performance in addition to aid age-related degeneration.
+Some good plant-based ingredients to get into their diet also include bilberry, that can help to protect their sight and assist their night vision, as well as lutein, as it can support visual performance in addition to aid age-related degeneration.